deis/workflow/src/managing-workflow/tuning-component-settings.md

 DEIS_DEPLOY_BATCHES                             | the number of pods to bring up and take down sequentially during a scale (default: number of available nodes)
 DEIS_DEPLOY_TIMEOUT                             | deploy timeout in seconds per deploy batch (default: 120) KUBERNETES_DEPLOYMENTS_REVISION_HISTORY_LIMIT   | how many [revisions][[kubernetes-deployment-revision]] Kubernetes keeps around of a given Deployment (default: all revisions)
+KUBERNETES_POD_TERMINATION_GRACE_PERIOD_SECONDS | how many seconds kubernetes waits for a pod to finish work after a SIGTERM before sending SIGKILL (default: 30)

 See the [Deploying Apps][] guide for more detailed information on those.